KSP-KOS/KOS/doc/source/general/skid.rst

 1. Mandatory: First character is the note letter, one of "C","D","E","F","G","A", "B", or "R"(to mean "rest").
-2. Optonal: Followed by an optional character, "#" or "b" for "sharp" or "flat".
+2. Optional: Followed by an optional character, "#" or "b" for "sharp" or "flat".
 Note the ASCII characters hash ("#") and lower-case "B" ('b') are used for "sharp" and "flat" in place of the Unicode characters U+266F and U+266D (which are the more proper "sharp" and "flat"